-→ Obligation of authorised representatives to have one person responsible for regulatory compliance within their organisation or at their disposal 28
+→ Obligation of authorised representatives to have one person responsible for regulatory compliance within their organisation or at their disposal 29

 According to the Regulation, authorised representatives shall have "permanently and continuously" at their disposal one person responsible for regulatory compliance.
-This person does not need to be permanently within the authorised representative's organisation but shall be permanently and continuously at its disposal.
+This person does not need to be an employee within the structure of the authorised representative, who has the option of outsourcing the function.

-^{26.} Article 10 of the MDR "General obligations of manufacturers".
+^{27.} Article 10 of the MDR "General obligations of manufacturers".

-In practice, it seems necessary to plan for a back-up system when formalising a contract with the authorised representative so that the latter always has at its disposal one person fulfilling the required conditions, whether this person be within the authorised representative's organisation or bound by a service agreement.
+In practice, it seems necessary to plan for a back-up system so that the authorised representative always has at its disposal one person fulfilling the required conditions, whether this person be within the authorised representative's organisation or bound by a service agreement.